RTEMS/rtems-docs/c-user/preface.rst

 - Intel i386 and above

-- Lattice Semiconductor LM32

-- NEC V850
+- Intel x86_64

+- Xilinx (AMD) Microblaze

 - MIPS

 - Moxie Processor

-- OpenRISC
+- OpenRISC OR1K

 - PowerPC

-- Renesas (formerly Hitachi) SuperH

-- Renesas (formerly Hitachi) H8/300

-- Renesas M32C
+- RISC-V

-- SPARC v7, v8, and V9
+- SPARC v7 and v8

 Since almost all of RTEMS is written in a high level language, ports to additional processor families require minimal effort.
+The portabilty and abstraction layers provided by RTEMS enable transitioning an application one processor family to another without major application redesign.

+RTEMS includes two types of multiprocess support: Symmetric Multiprocessing (SMP) and distributed multiprocessing.
+SMP is supported on a subset of supported architectures including ARM, AArch64, PowerPC, RISC-V, and SPARC.
+RTEMS distributed multiprocessor support assumes each node in the distributed system is an independent system with its own CPU, RAM, and copy of RTEMS.
+A subset of RTEMS APIs support operations on remote nodes in the system.
-RTEMS multiprocessor support is capable of handling either homogeneous or heterogeneous systems.
+This is capable of handling either homogeneous or heterogeneous systems.
 The kernel automatically compensates for architectural differences (byte swapping, etc.) between processors.
-This allows a much easier transition from one processor family to another without a major system redesign.

-Since the proposed standards are still in draft form, RTEMS cannot and does not claim compliance.
-However, the status of the standard is being carefully monitored to guarantee that RTEMS provides the functionality specified in the standard.
-Once approved, RTEMS will be made compliant.

-This document is a detailed users guide for a functionally compliant real-time multiprocessor executive.
-It describes the user interface and run-time behavior of Release 4.10.99.0 of the C interface to RTEMS.
+This document details the Classic API which was originally based on the Real-Time Executive Interface Definition (RTEID) and Open Real-Time Kernel Interface Definition (ORKID).
+Neither of those efforts reached the status of a published standard but influenced the APIs available from multiple real-time operating systems.